gravestench/dark-magic/pkg/services/assetLoader/README.md

 ## Web router service integration

-If the [web router service](../webRouter) is present at runtime, this service will register routes for retrieving data.
+If the [web router service](../webRouter) is present at servicemesh, this service will register routes for retrieving data.

 The route slug for this service is `asset`, so all routes defined will be under